Take part in a stirring Welcome to Country ceremony at the East Arnhem Indigenous community of Yirrkala.

 Be greeted with a Welcome to Country smoking ceremony and dance performance while at Yirrkala, located on the Gove Peninsula.

 Arrive at the Gove Peninsula, a place where the first British contact with the Yolngu came about in 1803 as Matthew Flinders made his circumnavigation of Australia.
 Continue to Yirrkala and enjoy a Signature Experience.
-Get an insight into local art styles at the Buku-Larrnggay Mulka Art Centre, then try your hand at spear throwing during a friendly competition, or master the art of basket weaving.Daily :
+Get an insight into local art styles at the Buku-Larrnggay Mulka Art Centre.Daily :

 Join your expedition team and hop into a Zodiac vessel to meander through Arafura Swamp.
 This vast wetland is home to hundreds of bird species including brolga, spoonbill and magpie geese.
 It is also said to have the largest population of crocodiles on the planet.